Robert Harvey (footballer): Brownlow Medals and captain: 1997–2003

-Harvey was selected in the 1999 All-Australian Team—the 6th consecutive year he received an All-Australian selection and his 7th career All-Australian Award.

-Harvey was Captain of the St Kilda Football Club during the 2001 and 2002 AFL Premiership Seasons.
-He was selected in the 2003 All-Australian Team his eighth All-Australian award.
-He was named in St Kilda's Team of the Century (1900–1999) in 2003.
+Harvey was selected in the 1999 All-Australian Team—the sixth consecutive year he received an All-Australian selection and his seventh career All-Australian honour.
+Harvey was named captain of St Kilda for the 2001 and 2002 seasons.
+He was selected in the 2003 All-Australian team, his eighth All-Australian award.
+He was also named in St Kilda's Team of the Century (1900–1999) in 2003.

 Later career and records: 2004–2007

-Harvey played in St Kilda’s 2004 Wizard Home Loans Cup final winning side – the club's second pre-season cup win.
-He was judged best player on the ground in the final and awarded the Michael Tuck Medal.
+Harvey played in St Kilda's 2004 Wizard Home Loans Cup final winning side – the club's second pre-season cup win.
+He was judged best on ground in the final and awarded the Michael Tuck Medal.
 St Kilda won a then club record 10 consecutive matches in the first 10 rounds of the 2004 AFL season.
 The club went on to qualify for the finals inside the top four.
 After a qualifying final loss and a semi-final win, Harvey played his 300th game and became the fourth player to play 300 games for St Kilda, in a preliminary final against Port Adelaide.
 St Kilda were eliminated from the finals series after a six-point loss.